Indrajith1901/1x3-Router-Design-and-Verifcation/README.md

-#A 1x3 Router Design And Verification
+# 1x3 Router Design And Verification
 A router is a networking device that forwards data packets between computer LANs.
 It follows the TCP/IP layer 3 network protocol.

 ## About The Project